yavulan/learning/TypeScript.md

 ```JavaScript
 var global = "" // at the global scope
 ```
-But assigning variables directly to global scope is considered as a bad practice.
+But assigning variables directly to the global scope considered as a bad practice.
-So, to avoid global scope we can write:
+So, to avoid global scope, we can write:
 ```TypeScript
 class ClassName {
     static id: number = 0;